 Known for its coffee culture, we started most days with a brew.
 There were many cafés to try; we generally picked a different one each day or so.
 Fernando’s Kaffee – also a roastery and chocolate shop – was a quality choice in Antigua where we paid Q11-Q14 per cup.
 We pulled up a pew in the pretty courtyard garden, or got a takeaway and sipped as we strolled.

 To eat, we didn’t always feel hungry and a coffee did the job.
-On other days, we opted for exotic fresh fruit.
+On other days, we opted for tasty fresh fruit.
 That set us back just a $1 or so for both of us from the market.
 And if we were feeling hungry, a traditional Guatemalan brekkie of ‘desayuno tradicional’ did the job nicely.

 Desayuno tradicional: Featuring scrambled eggs with tomato, avocado, black beans, plantain, and tortilla, if you’re wondering if it was filling, it was!
 The average price was $4 a person.
 We mostly shared this hearty plate of food.